-Here are my observing notes for over 7200 NGC entries and an additional 785 IC entries - this is likely the most complete visual resource of NGC observations available online.
+These are my observing notes on nearly 7500 NGC and over 1000 IC objects.
+This update covers virtually the entire NGC and is the most complete visual resource of NGC observations available online.

-In 2014, I completed a 35-year project - observing every NGC north of -41° declination from northern California.
-Deep southern objects have been observed with 18", 24" and 30" scopes during several weeklong trips to Australia and a 13" travel scope in Costa Rica.
-Only "missing" from completing the entire NGC (7840 entries) are a couple of hundred far southern objects that I'm hoping to observe in the next year during two more trips to Australia.
+In 2014, I completed a 35-year project of observing every NGC north of -41° declination from northern California.
+Deep southern objects not visible from the U.S. have been observed with 18", 24" and 30" scopes during a number of weeklong trips to Australia and a 13" travel scope in Costa Rica.
+As a result, in 2016 I nearly finished completing the entire NGC (7840 entries).
+Still remaining are only 34 far southern galaxies that I'm hoping to observe next year in Australia.

 All of the NGC/IC identifications have been checked for historical accuracy as part of the NGC/IC Project.
 At the end of my visual observations of each NGC, I've included historical discovery information such as the observer's name, date, telescope, and the original discovery descriptions.
 Modern catalogues discrepancies and errors are also discussed.

 I want to acknowledge the investigative work of Dr. Harold Corwin and Dr. Wolfgang Steinicke, who I've communicated with for many years on a number of identification problems.
-Harold Corwin provides precise positions and extensive historical notes on thousands of NGC and IC objects at http://haroldcorwin.net/ngcic/.
-Wolfgang Steinicke provides biographical information on 172 NGC/IC astronomers, as well as a number of historically accurate catalogues in .xls format on his web site at http://www.klima-luft.de/steinicke/index_e.htm.
-For those interesting in learning more on the history of the NGC, I highly recommend Wolfgang's book "Observing and Cataloguing Nebulae and Star Clusters".
+Harold Corwin provides precise positions and extensive historical notes on thousands of NGC and IC objects at http://haroldcorwin.net/ngcic/ Wolfgang Steinicke provides biographical information on 172 NGC/IC astronomers, as well as a number of historically accurate catalogues in .xls format on his web site at http://www.klima-luft.de/steinicke/index_e.htm For those interesting in learning more on the history of the, I highly recommend Wolfgang's book "Observing and Cataloguing Nebulae and Star Clusters".

 |Note: All positions

 are in Equinox J2000.0